Neroli Essential Oil Properties (Citrus aurantium)

 Neroli Essential Oil Uses and Benefits

-Neroli essential, when inhaled, is uplifting and a natural remedy that aids depressive moods.
+Neroli essential oil, when inhaled, is uplifting and a natural remedy that aids depressive moods.
 It helps with anxious emotions as it is a mild sedative.
 When used at night, neroli eases insomnia.
 Neroli essential oil can be used to calm hyperactive children.
 Emotionally, neroli essential oil helps one face fear and increases confidence.

 Neroli essential oil has been known to aid and calm digestive issues such as colitis, diarrhea, dyspepsia, and intestinal spasm.* This oil has been traditionally used to help relieve menstrual discomfort.